-From November 2019 we will be inviting other countries and cultures to come on board with their stitches and seeking third party funding from organisations like UNESCO to support this.
+From November 2019 we have been inviting other countries and cultures to come on board with their stitches and seeking third party funding from organisations like UNESCO to support this.

 But first we need the funding for the first 500 stitches and this is where you can help by adopting a stitch.